kastergarta/Cookie-Rama/README.md

 ## Cookie Rama `Updated 10.25.2019`

 This is a small and powerful app, that will guide you through dark waters of complicated decisions.
-Just with one tuch you can ask an advice and recive a message from fortune cookie teller.
+Just with one touch you can ask an advice and recive a message from fortune cookie teller.
 Short but inspirational quote will make your day.

 ### `Goals of this project`